 And the above was written about 60 years after Alexander's death, thus this lack of detail is the closest record we have about anything that involved Alexander of Rome.

 We know almost nothing about Alexander of Rome.
 He apparently lived in Rome and possibly had influence there when he was quite young.
-He may have been an actual Christian leader, but this is unclear.
+He probably was an actual Christian leader, but even this is unclear.
 But it is clear that there is no contemporaneous evidence that he actually was a bishop, and he certainly was not a pope (see Appendix A below).

 Back to early Christianity page Previous is Evaristus Next is Sixtus